My Story

 I started yo-yo dieting around adolescence and adopted other unnatural behaviors with food.
 Despite the diets, debilitating anxiety, as well as depression, I managed to graduate valedictorian of my high school class.
 I decided to attend UC Berkeley; however, this wasn't my first choice and I dealt with the rejection by my dream school, UCLA, by further obsessing over my food and exercise.

-It wasn't enough that I was dancing 20-30 hours a week, I started running.
+It wasn't enough that I was dancing countless hours a week, I started running.
 One mile turned into two, three, four, five, and so on.
-I started counting every calorie I ate and started purging when I felt the immense shame and guilt of eating what I thought was too much.
+I started counting every calorie I ate and purged when I felt the immense shame and guilt of eating what I thought was too much.
 I can remember sitting in dance rehearsal literally counting goldfish crackers and writing it down in my journal.

 This was the tipping point when my disordered eating went into full blown binge/purge anorexia.
 So much of my life felt out of control; however, I COULD control the number I saw on the scale.
 As it turned out, I was really good at making it go lower.
 It felt like a contest I could win.